rachelkberryman/DSR_Mini_Competition/README.md

 On the final day, participants will receive a test data CSV in the same format (same columns, etc) as the training CSV.

+## Scoring Criteria

+The competition is scored based on a composite of predictive accuracy and reproducibility.

 ## Predictive accuracy

 Submissions are evaluated on the root mean square percentage error (RMSPE):